remapscotland/web/README.md

  * Publicity

-clone the repository and make a pull request. contact thismagpie@live.com
+clone the repository and make a pull request

+contact thismagpie@live.com